* Hispanic activist and open-borders advocate

 * Was named co-chair of Hillary Rodham Clinton’s presidential campaign in 2007

-Born in 1939 to Mexican-American parents and raised in southern Texas, Raul Yzaguirre is a Hispanic civil rights activist and an open borders advocate.
+Born to Mexican-American parents on July 22, 1939 in San Juan, Texas, and raised in southern Texas, Raul Yzaguirre is a Hispanic civil rights activist and an open borders advocate.
 In 1964 he founded the National Organization for Mexican American Services, whose grant proposal to the Ford Foundation prompted the latter to begin funding Mexican American causes in the latter part of the decade.
 In 1974 he became President and CEO of the National Council of La Raza (NCLR), a position he would hold for thirty years before stepping down in 2004.